chdemko/pandoc-latex-admonition/README.md

 *pandoc-latex-admonition* is a [pandoc] filter for adding admonition to `div`s or `codeblock`s elements.

-It uses the *mdframed* LaTeX package to generate admonitions and the *footnote* LaTeX package to handle correctly footnotes in admonition.
+It uses the *tcolorbox* LaTeX package to generate admonitions and the *footnote* LaTeX package to handle correctly footnotes in admonition.

 [pandoc]: http://pandoc.org/